xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 </pre>

 <p align="justify">
-From the emulator we will start the InsecureBankV2 application and from the <code style="background-color: lightgrey; color:black;">Run and Debug</code> in VSCode we will choose the <code style="background-color: lightgrey; color:black;">Android attach</code> option from the dropdown menu in order to attach to a running process of InsecureBankV2.
+From the emulator we will start the InsecureBankV2 application and from the <code style="background-color: lightgrey; color:black;">Run and Debug</code> in VSCode we will choose the <code style="background-color: lightgrey; color:black;">Android attach</code> option from the dropdown menu in order to attach to a running process of the InsecureBankV2 app.
 </p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="https://xen0vas.github.io/assets/images/2023/04/android_attach.png" width="750" height="300" alt="Android Emulator"/>

 <p align="justify">
-Now that we know the process we want to debug we will also check into the relevant folder as seen at the structure below for code related with the login functionality in order to put a breakpoint inside a function of our choice
+Now that we found the process we want to debug we will also check into the relevant folder as seen at the structure below for code related with the login functionality in order to put a breakpoint inside a function of our choice
 </p>

 <pre style=" color: white; background: #000000; border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New; font-size: 15px; line-height: 1.6; margin-bottom: 1.6em; max-width: 100%; padding: 1em 1.5em; display: block; white-space: pre-wrap; white-space: -moz-pre-wrap; white-space: -pre-wrap; white-space: -o-pre-wrap; word-wrap: break-word;">